Data is known to be the world’s most valuable resource. But companies struggle to make use of the information they’re collecting.

 If you want powerful analysis tools that help you understand your complete customer journey, then you need a Customer Analytics platform.
 Here’s a quick compare/contrast with takeaways for each platform, to help you make your best decision for your organization:

 It’s critical that business leaders invest in tools that empower their workforces to make their best judgment calls.

 Google Analytics can only take you so far.
 Indicative helps you continue on that journey, to help you fully understand your customers.

-This blog post was a collaboration among the Indicative Team.
+This blog post was a collaboration among the Indicative Team and Christopher Bridges.
 While Bjorn Sigurdsson was lead author, Marc Liebmann, Esmeralda Martinez, and Tara McQuaide also contributed to the narrative.
-Ritika Puri was the writer.